lvsti/Cameo/README.md

 # Cameo

-A small utility to explore installed CMIO DAL plugins and their properties.
+A small utility based on [CMIOKit](https://github.com/lvsti/CMIOKit) to explore installed CMIO DAL plugins and their properties.

 ![screenshot](screenshot.png)